Easy ways to baby budget.

 If you’re able to keep a little aside each month, then it might be worth opening a savings account to help you save towards your child’s future.
 There are a few different types available depending on your needs and how you want to manage your savings.
 One option is a Junior Cash ISA which lets you put money aside over a long period of time.
 The money you save belongs to the child and they can withdraw it when they turn 18, handy for those big moments as they’re growing up.

-Any child under age 18 who doesn’t have a Child Trust Fund and who is resident in the UK.
+Available to any child under age 18 who doesn’t have a Child Trust Fund and who is resident in the UK.
 Anyone with parental responsibility for a child can open a Junior ISA.

 Important information